-- The running cost of combi boilers (including oil fired) is considerably cheaper than with other types of boilers.
+- The running cost of combi boilers (including oil fired) is considerably lower than with other types of boilers.

 - Oil is a more efficient fuel than gas, so it gives a good return on every unit of energy.

-- Typically, a new oil-fired boiler will have an efficiency of 92% to 95% compared with 60% to 70% of older systems.
+- Typically, a new oil-fired boiler will have an efficiency of 92% to 95% compared with 60% to 70% in case of older systems.

 - It is fair to say that oil-fired combi boilers are slightly slower to provide hot water than gas combi boilers, thus more suitable for smaller properties

 - Similarly to the price of gas, oil price continues to steadily rise.

-- An oil combi boiler installed in the household requires periodic maintenance in order to guarantee its safety, since a problem in any oil boiler spares can prove fatal and dangerous.
+- A household combi oil boiler requires periodic maintenance in order to guarantee its safety since a problem in any oil boiler can be dangerous.